UoB-COMSM0166/2026-group-27/README.md

 - 15% ~750 words

-- Describe implementation of your game, in particular highlighting the TWO areas of *technical challenge* in developing your game.
+- Describe the implementation of your game, in particular highlighting the TWO areas of *technical challenge* in developing your game.

 # 5. Implementation